FerretDetective/posh/README.md

 underlying shell using the 'run' command.

 ## Installation

-NOTE: This project requires a python version >= 3.11.0, to install it go to
-<https://www.python.org/downloads/> and follow the instructions provided there.

 1. Download the project
 2. Open your terminal in the install location of the shell